Ricette di Sicilia

 - 6

-Butter a terracotta baking dish and sprinkle it liberally with breadcrumbs.
+Butter a terracotta baking dish and sprinkle it generously with breadcrumbs.

 - 7

-Create layers of pasta, slices of tuma cheese, meat sauce, and the egg mixture in the dish, finishing with tuma slices on top.
+Layer the pasta, slices of tuma cheese, the meat sauce, and the egg mixture in the dish, finishing with a top layer of tuma slices.

 - 8